What gets a content writer resume noticed

 - Tailor to the industry.
 If you’re applying to a fintech company, lead with your fintech writing samples.
 Demonstrate that you understand the audience and can produce credible content quickly.

-- No published clips: A content writer resume without a portfolio link is like a designer resume without a portfolio.
-Include it or expect rejection.
+No published clips.
+A content writer resume without a portfolio link is like a designer resume without a portfolio.
+Hiring managers will not take time to evaluate your experience if they cannot see published work.
+Include a link in your header and summary, or expect your application to be filtered out immediately.

-- Generic descriptions: “Wrote content for the blog” communicates nothing about your skill level.
-Specify the topic, audience, format, and result.
+Generic descriptions.
+“Wrote content for the blog” communicates nothing about your skill level or the impact of your work.
+Every bullet point should specify the topic, audience, format, and measurable result.
+Vague descriptions suggest you either lacked metrics or did not track the outcomes of your writing.

-- Ignoring SEO skills: Many content writers focus only on prose quality.
-If your resume doesn’t mention SEO tools and keyword strategy, you’ll be passed over for roles that require it.
+Ignoring SEO skills.
+Many content writers focus only on prose quality, but most content roles in 2026 require SEO fluency.
+If your resume does not mention keyword research tools, content optimization platforms, or search performance data, you will be passed over for roles that require data-informed writing.

-- No metrics: Traffic numbers, ranking positions, conversion rates, and lead counts are the content marketing equivalent of revenue figures.
-Include them.
+No metrics.
+Traffic numbers, ranking positions, conversion rates, and lead counts are the content marketing equivalent of revenue figures.
+Without them, hiring managers cannot differentiate your work from that of a junior writer producing unmeasured content.

 Frequently asked questions